We are already experiencing changes in climate. And we all need to do something about it.

 2. Why is the climate changing?

-The climate is changing due to increasing GHG emissions from energy generation, mainly produced from fossil fuels.
+The climate is changing due to increasing GHG emissions from energy, mainly generated by burning fossil fuels.
 Also contributing are deforestation and wildfires, as well as agricultural production, including rice cultivation and livestock production.

 3. What GHG contributes the most to climate change?